 - Watching the clock hands: Find an analog clock with a second hand and put it in front of you.
 Focus your attention on the second hand and follow it along the clock face for five minutes.
 Don’t think of anything else.
 Doing this will teach you how to stay focused on one task.

 - Sit still: This is a simple concentration exercise but it’s harder than it sounds.
 Find a comfy chair and sit still on it for three to ten minutes.
 Once you sit down though, you’re not allowed to move or adjust your position anymore.
 If you get uncomfortable, that’s okay.
 Dwell on it.
 Observe how your mind and body react to the sensation.
 This exercise will definitely teach you how to embrace your boredom and teach you to focus on the present moment!

 Sometimes, your inability to concentrate isn’t due to an external distraction but an internal one.

-Hopefully this article armed you with different things you can try to boost your concentration.
+Hopefully, this article armed you with different things you can try to boost your concentration and increase your attention span.
 With practice, you’ll find it easier to get in the zone next time you need to do something important.

 - Play brain training games

 - Schedule breaks throughout the day